AllTheDucks/atd-b2-stub/README.md

     @DefaultHandler
     public Resolution myAction() {
         // Do any work that needs to happen.
-        // Load stuff into properties on the bean, makind sure those properties
+        // Load stuff into properties on the bean, making sure those properties
         // have getters (and setters if you are accepting post backs). this.myString = "My happy string!"
         return new ForwardResolution("/WEB-INF/jsp/my.jsp");